WGS233/Client/README.md

 - Launcher: a lightweight game launcher for proper starting of Escape From Tarkov with EmuTarkov

 ## Setup
-The repository is are self-contained; no setup is required.
+The repository is self-contained; no setup is required.

 ## Build
 1. VS2017 -> Build -> Rebuild project